 My friend, Cara, and I are slightly obsessed with sweet potato fries and, well, fries in general.
 Recently we dined with a group of friends in a quaint patio restaurant at a winery in Temecula, where duck fat fries were the specialty.
 Naturally we wanted to sample all of the flavors on the menu . . . and there were seven flavors.
 It was only slightly embarrassing when the manager came out to take our picture.
 Apparently we were the first people in history to order all the flavors at once!

 As much as I love eating real fries on cheat days, these baked sweet potato fries taste just as good as the greasy ones.
 And with these ones you get to avoid the fry-induced bellyache.

-Quick Tip: These fries could also be made spicy, rather than cinnamon-y.
-To do so, simply replace the cinnamon with 1⁄4 teaspoon ground cumin and 1⁄4 teaspoon chili powder.
-Serve with Lazy Man’s Ranch (see below) instead of the Maple Dip.
+Note: These fries could also be made spicy, rather than cinnamon-y.
+To do so, simply replace the cinnamon with ¼ teaspoon ground cumin and ¼ teaspoon chili powder.
+Serve with Lazy Man’s Ranch instead of the Maple Dip.

 1 tablespoon arrowroot starch

 1 tablespoon coconut palm sugar

 1 teaspoon ground cinnamon